Narges-Y/Stream-Function/README.md

-# Stream Function
-#### Determining Streamlines and Velocity Vectors by Solving the Laplace's Equation for the Stream Function Using Fortran
+# Determining Streamlines and Velocity Vectors by Solving the Laplace's Equation for the Stream Function Using Fortran

 An incompressible ideal fluid flows steadily between the inlet and outlet of a reservoir.